sruon/captain/README.md

 ### Will this get me banned

-With the features provided out of the box, _probably not_ but consider it as a very real possibility.
+With the features enabled out of the box, _probably not_ but consider it as a very real possibility.

 Use a trial/burner account if you're concerned (Retail) or seek permission from the server owner (PServer).